Western Beylik: History

 After returning from Mostaganem in 1563, after a failed campaign to reconquer Oran and Mers el-Kébir, Hassan Pacha decided to leave a local governorate capable of reinforcing the authority of Algiers, and to fight against the Spanish.

 Hassan Pasha designated Bou Khedidja as governor of the province.
 He re-organized the region, appointing the caïds in the main towns and chose Mazouna in the interior of the country as his residence, he constituted a makhzen of allied tribes, by granting them privileges, and forcing the rebellious tribes to obey.
 His successor, Souag of Mazouna continued his work.
 He fought against an uprising led by the marabout Mohamed Ben Ali.
 The beys Sayah and Saad established their authority over the Berber tribes of Dahra.

 Mazouna remained the capital of the Beylik until the end of the 17th century.
 In 1700, Mustapha Bouchlaghem, an Arabized Berber born in the vicinity of the city, transferred the capital to Mascara, because it was in a more central position.
 He contributed in the Algerian victory against the moroccan Alaouite Sultan Ismail bin Shariff attempts to takes territories and plunder villages in the battle of the Cheliff on 28 April 1701 with the help of several Algerians tribals warriors of the Oranian region and in 1707 he defeated the Sultan of Morocco Ismail bin Shariff in the west of Sig in a forest which were called forest of Moulay ismail after this battle in memory of this battle those battles contributed to re-establish the borders until the tafna rivers.
-He took Oran from the Spaniards in 1708, which then became his residence, but in 1732 the Spaniard retook the city and Bouchelaghem had to take refuge in Mostaganem.
+He took Oran from the Spaniards in 1708, which then became his capital, but in 1732 the Spaniard retook the city and Bouchelaghem had to take refuge in Mostaganem.
 He ruled until 1734, when he died a natural death.
 In 1748, the Kouloughlis of Tlemcen revolted, albeit the revolt was crushed.
 In 1754, a new revolt started in the town led by caïd Radjem.

 In 1779, Mohamed el Kebir was appointed as Bey of Oran.
 He reorganized the province and restored order.
 He recaptured Oran and Mers-el-kébir in 1792, which is the origin of the « el Kebir » part of his name (which also means the great) and in the same year the Rif in Morocco were conquered which will be given back to the Alaouites dynasty after an agreement between the Algerian Bey Muhammad al Kabir and the Moroccan Sultan Sulayman in 1798.
-Oran became the capital of the province and it was the territorial expansion and the apogee of the Western Beylik.
+Oran became for the second time the capital of the province and it was the territorial expansion and the apogee of the Western Beylik.
 After his death in 1799, his son Othman was designated as Bey.
 The province was met with new difficulties, mainly revolts instigated by marabouts and the religious brotherhoods of Tidjaniya and Derkawa.